 In the last years, she worked on human nature between science, philosophy and politics.
 Her new book What's Left of Human Nature: A Post-essentialist, Pluralist and Interactive Account of a Contested Concept (2018, MIT Press) brings together several branches of her research, such as essentialism, causation, explanation, normalcy, reductionism, complexity, integration and unity of sciences, as well as science and values.

 Service for the community: She has recently been elected as new steering committee member of the European Philosophy of Science Association (EPSA).
-She served as a council member of the International Society for the History, Philosophy and Social Studies of Biology (ISHPSSB) from 2013-17, initiated and directed the German Network for Philosophy of the Life Sciences from 2011-2014 and is CEU-embassador for the Society for Women in Philosophy Germany e.V.
+She served as a council member of the International Society for the History, Philosophy and Social Studies of Biology (ISHPSSB) from 2013-17, initiated and directed the German Network for Philosophy of the Life Sciences from 2011-2014.
 She has also served in recent years on a variety of program committees for international conferences.

-At the CEU she is a member of the Social Mind Center, the Science Studies Research Group, directs the Philosophy Research and Publish Lab (launched in Fall 2015), co-directs the Science-Studies Lab, and is faculty member of the CEU's Chapter in the student project Minorities and Philosophy (MAP).
+At the CEU she is a member of the Social Mind Center, the Science Studies Research Group, directs the Philosophy Research and Publish Lab (launched in Fall 2015), co-directs the Science-Studies Lab.
+She is also a member of CEU's Psychological Research Ethics Board.